SAslan8006/PatikaDersleri/İngilizceA1/oznenesnezamirleri.md

 I don't want to go anywhere(hiç bir yere gitmek istemiyorum).
 Do you have anything in your pocket?
 Is there anyone to talk(Konuşacak kimse varmı?)?
+## noone/nobody  -nothing - nowhere
+There is no one in the classroom.
+I'm doing nothing now.
+I can live nowhere else.
+I know nobody in this neighborhood(Bu mahellede hiç kimseyi tanımıyorum.).
+Nothing can change my mind(Benim fikrimi hiçbirşey değiştiremez.).